nanls/ST-on-the-fly/README.md

 python <module_name>
 ```

-This causes the exaples in the docsttrings to get executed and verified.
+This causes the examples in the docsttrings to get executed and verified.

 TODO : finish unit test

 # Code documentation

 You can use pydoc outputed documentation.
-html files are store in `./Documentation`
+html files are store in `./code/doc`

 # Usage